 - Do you need to bring your own ice skates?

 What to wear for your Hudson Valley Ice Skating Trip:

 For a successful Hudson Valley Ice Skating outing, you need to be prepared with a few essentials.
 These will either make or break your outing.

 And when I say essentials, I mean more than just your skates.

 Ice skating rinks are cold and when your moving around in this cold place, your hands tend to get very cold.

-And forget it if you fall often, like I do.
+And, forget it, if you fall often, like I do.
 You need some hand protection when your hands touch that ice.
 You don’t necessarily need very thick gloves and woven ones or thin ones work perfectly fine.

 #2 – Pants or Leggings

-Regardless if you’re ice skating in an indoor skating rink or an outdoor skating rink, it will be especially cold while your ice skating.
+Regardless if you’re ice skating in an indoor skating rink or an outdoor skating rink, it will be especially cold while you’re ice skating.
 Your best bet is to wear something comfortable and that has some stretch to it.